We know a thing or two about hair.

 At St. Baldrick’s head-shaving events, shavees℠ raise money for childhood cancer research by pledging to shave their heads in support of cancer patients, who often lose their hair during treatment.

-St. Baldrick’s does not collect hair donations, but volunteers are welcome to shave their heads at St. Baldrick’s events and donate their hair to another organization.
-It’s a great way to help two charities at once and you can do it all in five easy steps!
+We don’t collect hair donations, but volunteers are welcome to shave their heads at St. Baldrick’s events and donate their hair to another organization.
+It’s a great way to help two charities at once, and you can do it all in five easy steps!

 Step 2: Choose a charity

 Step 3: Spread the word

 Let your supporters know that you plan to donate your hair through the message section of your St. Baldrick’s webpage, and through email and social media.
-Ask them to make a donation for childhood cancer research to honor your sacrifice.
+Ask them to make a donation for childhood cancer research to honor your hair sacrifice.